 This award winning social enterprise, supported initially by the Rank Foundation, encourages local people and organisations (including generous donations from Pontypridd RFC, Cardiff Blues and the Football Association of Wales Trust) to donate unwanted sports kit in several RCT locations (e.g. All RCT Sports Centres) for recycling and selling at a fraction of the new cost to those wishing to get into sport.
 Ynyshir karate black belt, Steffan Rees, came up with the idea when he realised just how much young people and families had to fork out for new sports kit to join his club.
 Play It Again Sport is able to donate sportswear to those referred to it who are in need.

 Recently, the social enterprise has supported several inter-school sports tournaments at Sardis Road (home of Pontypridd RFC) and Cambrian in Clydach Vale.
-The latest of these saw over 150 primary school children from eight Rhondda schools playing touch and tag rugby (see the picture below).
-The following schools have participated in these tournaments:

 Check out our promotional video made by Juliana Willis when she was leading the project.